List of state highways in Louisiana (1200–1299): Louisiana Highway 1263

 Louisiana Highway 1263 (LA 1263) ran 1.86 mi in a general north–south direction from the intersection of two local roads at the St. Francisville town limits to the junction of US 61 and LA 10 in St. Francisville.

 The route began at the intersection of Ferdinand Street and Old Ferry Road at the St. Francisville corporate limits in West Feliciana Parish.
 It traveled northeast into town on Ferdinand Street to a T-intersection with LA 3057 at Commerce Street.
 LA 1263 turned northwest onto Commerce Street, running concurrent with LA 3057 until reaching a second T-intersection at Jackson Road.
 The route then turned northeast onto Jackson Road and proceeded to a four-way intersection with US 61 and LA 10.
 LA 1263 was an undivided two-lane highway for its entire length.

 Prior to 2011, LA 1263 was part of LA 10, which crossed the Mississippi River by ferry until the completion of the John James Audubon Bridge downstream.
 The first signs erected labeled the route as LA 1258 apparently in error, as the official La DOTD highway maps and GIS showed the route as LA 1263.
 The portion of the route between the old ferry landing and the St. Francisville town limit was returned to local control in 2016 as part of the La DOTD's Road Transfer Program.
 The remainder of the route was deleted in 2018.

 Louisiana Highway 1264

 Louisiana Highway 1264 (LA 1264) runs 0.82 mi in an east–west direction along Leon C. Simon Drive in New Orleans.
 It consists of the Senator Ted Hickey Bridge over the Inner Harbor Navigation Canal and its approaches.
 The bridge and waterway are commonly referred to as the Seabrook Bridge and Industrial Canal, respectively.
 The route's mileposts increase from the eastern end contrary to common practice.

 Louisiana Highway 1265

 Louisiana Highway 1265 (LA 1265) runs 1.67 mi in a northeast to southwest direction along Five Forks Road from Thomas Sanders Road to a junction with LA 153 south of Ashland.

 Louisiana Highway 1266

 Louisiana Highway 1266 (LA 1266) runs 2.08 mi in a north–south direction along Pleasant Drive from the entrance of Palmetto Island State Park to LA 690 south of Abbeville.

+Louisiana Highway 1267

+Louisiana Highway 1267 (LA 1267) is a route that will eventually connect I-20 and I-220 to Barksdale Air Force Base.
+Construction started in 2019 and was partially completed in 2023.
+It will be fully opened in December 2025 with the completion of the new main entry gate for Barksdale AFB.

+Louisiana Highway 1268

+Louisiana Highway 1268 (LA 1268) runs 5.75 mi in an east-west direction from the concurrent US 165/LA 2 west of Bastrop to the concurrent US 165/US 425/LA 2 within the city limits.